-Fish is supposed to be good for us.
-It’s high in protein, low in saturated fat, rich in micronutrients, and provides certain omega-3 fatty acids that the body can’t make.
-Many of us get our fish from canned tuna.
-But did you know that canned tuna is the most common source of mercury in our diet?
+The explosion of low carb diets has made canned tuna a go-to staple for many.
+It’s high in protein, low in carbs and saturated fat, rich in micronutrients, and provides certain omega-3 fatty acids that the body can’t make.
+And it’s generally pretty inexpensive.
+But did you know that canned tuna is the most common source of toxic, heavy metal mercury in our diet?
 In fact, canned tuna accounts for around half of the mercury contamination in the US diet.
 And mercury exposure causes lowered thinking skills and memory in 300,000 to 600,000 thousand babies each year.
-Because of the dangers, the EPA has recommended limits for eating fish commonly contaminated with mercury for women of childbearing years and children.
+Because of the dangers, the EPA has recommended limits for eating fish commonly contaminated with mercury, especially for women of childbearing years and children.
 They suggest:

 - Do not eat shark, swordfish, king mackerel, tilefish, marlin, orange roughy, or big eye tuna because they contain the highest levels of mercury.